-Prerequisites: ISEM 565 or ISEM 540
+Prerequisites: ISEM 500 or permission of instructor

 Description: This course addresses advances in research, technologies, systems, and applications as related to "strategic intelligence."
 Strategic intelligence (SI) refers to the intersection of Business Intelligence, Knowledge Management, and Competitive Intelligence for improving the strategic decision making in Smart Cities.
 Instead of intelligence on one topic area, smart cities need strategic intelligence that covers multiple topic areas.
 This course discusses methodologies, trends, challenges, and applications as related to knowledge management, intelligent systems, automated planning and scheduling systems, analytics, and Big Data.